ArixElo/B250M-Z270-macOS-EFI/README.md

 **-v** parameter to config.plist at NVRAM section in boot-args string.

 ## Issues during normal usage (this note will be updated):
-- There's some problem with macOS updates, basically i can't able to update normally.
+- There's some problem with macOS updates, basically i can't able to update normally,
+- iMessage and FaceTime are logging off after 5s of use.

 ## What's working:
 - Intel HD Graphics 630 VGA and HDMI outputs (full graphics acceleration and DRM),
 - Realtek ALC 887, with layout-id 12,
 - Network,
 - Night Shift,
-- iMessage & FaceTime,
 - Bluetooth with a Realtek Dongle (also works on Monterey!),

 ## What's not working: